Birth Control Options: The Voice of Choice

 Condoms work as a barrier method, by physically preventing egg and sperm from meeting.
-There are two versions of the condom, the more common male condom worn on the penis, and the female condom which is inserted into the vagina.
+There are two versions of the condom, the more common external condom worn on the penis, and the internal condom which is inserted into the vagina.
 Condoms are also widely used to protect against sexually transmitted infections which gives them an advantage over other non-barrier methods.

 87% effective with typical use and 98% effective with perfect use.

 Intrauterine devices, or IUDs, are a type of long-acting reversible contraception.
 The first plastic IUD appeared in the 1960s and they remain a popular long-term option for women today.
 One of the reasons the IUD is so popular is because of its high effectiveness rate, as it doesn’t require women to do anything to prevent pregnancy once the device is fitted.

 Like the pill and condoms, IUDs come in several different forms and once fitted, they work for between 3 and 5 years.
 There are two common versions of the IUD: a plastic, hormonal IUD and a copper, non-hormonal IUD – which is also known as the coil.
 Both versions require insertion into the uterus by a doctor or a nurse.
 The copper IUD works by creating a hostile environment in the womb and fallopian tubes where sperm can’t survive.
 The hormonal IUD releases progesterone, which thickens cervical mucus, stops implantation of a fertilized egg, and, in some cases, prevents ovulation.
 IUDs have very high effectiveness because they require no work once they are inserted.